jorisroovers/gitlint/docs/contributing.md

 ./run_tests.sh --lint                # run pylint checks
 ./run_tests.sh --all                 # Run unit, integration, format and gitlint checks
 ```

-!!! important
-    Gitlint commits and pull requests are gated on all of our tests and checks.

 ## Formatting

 We use [black](https://black.readthedocs.io/en/stable/) for code formatting.